jameshfisher/jameshfisher.com/_posts/2016-11-27-c-void-params.md

 ---
-title: "What does `void` mean as a function parameter in C?"
+title: What does `void` mean as a function parameter in C?
+tags:
+  - c
+  - programming
+  - semantics
+taggedAt: '2024-03-26'
 ---

 What is the difference between